postdestiny/cookbook-openshift3/README.md

 ```
 =====

-Include the recipes in roles so as to ease the deployment.
+Include the default recipe in a CHEF role so as to ease the deployment.

 ## Roles (Examples)